PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 Four stale raw-expression contracts were updated to exact return/assignment boundaries.

+Both BatchMatMul affine-transpose-input results are now retained as `_terminal_batchmatmul_affine_input_stats` and `_post_sinet_batchmatmul_affine_input_stats`.
+The owner and its unconditional unused-tensor prune are unchanged, so both one-counter dictionaries remain observation-only and have no consumers.

+The focused owner/two-boundary gate passes `369 passed in 18.78s`, and the branch-changed broad suite passes `1459 passed in 25.79s`.
+No graph traversal, guard, dependency, or TensorFlow import path was added.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the next raw terminal helper result after `_terminal_mean_attention_results`.
-Both mean/attention tuples must remain observation-only and policy guarded.
+The next characterized unit should audit both raw BatchMatMul reshape/SE owner calls immediately after the captured affine-input results.
+Both mean/attention tuples and affine-input results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it omits cleanup-only pruning.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.